RensTillmann/vim-cheat-sheet/README.md

 CTRL-Y	    # one-line scroll UP
+CTRL-F	    # scroll `Forward` by a whole viewport (except for two lines) CTRL-B	    # scroll `Backward` by a whole viewport (except for two lines)

+# Making small changes (operator-motion, VISUAL mode and TEXT objects)
+d$ [D]	  # deletes from the cursor to the end of the line (including the last character of the line) c$ [C]	  # change to end of line y$	  # yank to the end of the line dl [x]	  # delete character under the cursor cl [s]	  # change one character dh [X]	  # delete character left of the cursor cc [S]	  # change a whole line yy [Y] 	  # yank the current line d4w	  # deletes up to the position where the motion takes the cursor d4e	  # deletes up to the position where the motion takes the cursor including that last character c2w	  # deletes a word and puts you in INSERT mode dd	  # deletes a line y	  # yank (copy) something
+"*yy	 "# copy a line to the clipboard yw	  # yank a word (including the white space after a word) ye	  # yank a word (excluding the white space after a word) y2w	  # yank 2 words r	  # replace on character
+4r<Enter> # replaces four characters with one line break .	  # repeat last change (works for all changes you make, except for the `u` (undo), `CTRL-R` (redo) and commands that start with a colon `:`
+V	  # starts VISUAL mode and selects the whole line CTRL-V	  # starts VISUAL mode in "vertical" mannar (block selection) v_o	  # position cursor at the opposite location of the selection vertically (top/bottom) v_O	  # position cursor at the opposite location of the selection horizontally (left/right) (on the same line) p	  # paste/put back text that was previously deleted with for instance commands like: `d` or `x` P	  # same as `p` but puts the text before the cursor "*p	 "# paste/put text from the clipboard back into the text xp	  # swap 2 characters around e.g: `teh` becomes `the` when cursor is on `e` daw	  # deletes a word (Delete A Word) cis	  # change a whole sentence (Change Inner Sentence) cas	  # same as `cis` but includes the white space after the sentence

+@TODO chapter *04.9* Replace mode

+# Searching and search patterns
-CTRL-F	    # scroll `Forward` by a whole viewport (except for two lines) CTRL-B	    # scroll `Backward` by a whole viewport (except for two lines) /	    # search for a specific word `.*[]^%/\?~$` have special meanings, if you want to use them in a search prepend them with a `\`
+/	    # search for a specific word `.*[]^%/\?~$` have special meanings, if you want to use them in a search prepend them with a `\`
 	    # use `:set ignorecase` to ignore case, and use `:set noignorecase` to include case
 *	    # grab word under the cursor and use it as the search string (forward whole word searching)